bvr/bvr.github.io/_posts/2010-12-01-method-benchmark.md

 }
 ```

-but I quickly realized that this is slow.
+but I quickly realized that it is slow.
 Very slow.
 So I reverted it back to
 plain perl by small script and stopped thinking about methods and their
 signatures.